-In the second phase of the LCA inventories and the from waste management to outputs was calculated.
-In the third environment phase of it the impact of the emissions on the environment in 6 groups (global warming potential, acidification potential, potential of Eutrophication, Eco toxicity, the potential for human toxicity, Resource depletion) identified.
+In the second phase of the LCA inventories and from waste management to the outputs environment was calculated.
+In the third phase of it the impact of the emissions on the environment in 6 groups (global warming Eutrophication, Eco toxicity, the potential for human toxicity, Resource depletion) were identified.